Organic Form Interior Design: Biofilico Wellness Interiors

 Biophilic building case study: Wright's Fallingwater (1935)

 Use of natural materials, skylights, and irregular forms can all be seen in the construction of the Viipuri Library, all stylistically typical of the architect Alvar Aalto.
+The inclusion of natural light is crucial in creating a peaceful and nurturing workspace.
 It is this organic design interior approach used in Aalto’s architecture, furniture, textiles, glassware, sculptures and paintings that are attributed to his success as a highly recognized, modern architect and designer in the 1930’s.
 Notice too how this wave-like form repeats itself in the glorious Aalto-designed vase that proudly sits on our showroom table.

 The Eames Organic Chair (1941)

 This unique approach, a balance between scientific research and inspiration from nature, is both form and function rolled into one.
-For more information on how Biofilico’s designers can help you create a biophilic, organic interior space with a view to improved connections to nature, simply email us.
+Soft organic shapes add flow, movement, and balance to spaces, enhancing the overall aesthetic.
+Rounded corners in furniture contribute to a calming and relaxing effect.
+Soft smooth forms evoke a feeling of calm and relaxation, resembling nature and contributing to a sense of wellbeing.
+For more information on how Biofilico’s designers can help you create a biophilic, organic interior space with a view to improved connections to nature, simply email us